Marc-Bernard-Tools/MBT-Package-Manager/README.md

 # MBT Base

-This repository contains the foundation for all Marc Bernard Tools.
+Foundation for Marc Bernard Tools

 ### EVERYTHING IS VERY MUCH IN PROGRESS HERE
 ### WE SUGGEST TO WAIT UNTIL THE OFFICIAL LAUNCH